tracked-tools/ember-async-data/README.md

 #### `load` function

-For symmetry with templates, you can also use `load` in JavaScript; it has the exact same semantics as calling `new TrackedPromise`.
+For symmetry with templates, you can also use `load` in JavaScript; it has the exact same semantics as calling `new TrackedAsyncData`.
 Using `load`, the example from the top of the README would look like this:

 ```ts
 import Component from '@glimmer/component';